 All you need to do is download Malwarebytes and install it.
 Installation is as simple as it gets on windows, that’s part of what I like in that operating system.

 You just agree with every single condition that software has to ask you and keep clicking next until it begins to install it and shows you a progress bar.
-After that, just click finish, and open the software.
+After that, just click finish, and open the software and make Win32:Evo-gen.

 Once Malwarebytes opens, click on the scan now button and wait for the process to finish.
 It will scan your computer’s storage for all the possible malware and Trojan viruses, and give you a damage report.